Cloufish/blog/_posts/2021-04-28-Basics-Of-Kubernetes.md

 ## Declarative way of configuring Kubernetes
 - In configuration file, we only **declare** **what we want** the Kubernetes to 'look like'.
 In Declarative way we don't care on how to achieve everything, this is handled by the Kubernetes itself!

-If we would declare that...:
+If we declared that...:
 - We always want 3 instances of Front-End Pod running But when one of these Pods are taken down, the desired state vs observed state is different!
-When that happens, Kubernetes bring up the new Pod or even a Node
+When that happens, Kubernetes brings up the new Pod or even a Node.

 ## Pods

-It consists of containers (e.g Docker ones).
+It consists of containers (e.g. Docker ones).
 For containers to be orchestrated - **They must be in a Pod!**

-The more accurate **definition of Pods** is that they're shared execution environment for containers to run on
-All containers in the same Pod share the same resources
+The more accurate **definition of Pods** is that they're shared execution environment for containers to run on All containers in the same Pod share the same resources

 It's mostly preferred though to run only one container in single Node, because usually there's no need of sharing resources